Struggling when your newborn fights sleep for hours? Learn 12 tricks that actually work so you can get the rest you and your baby need!

 I assumed that my little one would fall asleep better when he was awake for a long time.
 After all, you’d think that exhaustion would drive anyone to conk out the minute they could.

-Check out my PDF below, where I share optimal awake times for your baby to be awake depending on his age.
+Free download: Check out my PDF below, where I share optimal times to be awake depending on his age.
 Download the PDF instantly—at no cost to you.
 You’ll also get my newsletters, which parents say they LOVE:

 “I’m too tired to properly put in words how grateful I am for this.
 It’s everything I wanted to hear and everything I’m going through with my 2 year old and my baby.
 Thank you Nina.” -Marianka Berlin

-I would shoot dagger eyes at anyone who suggested I feed my little one whenever he’d fuss.
-As the only one who could breastfeed, I felt resentful at this time-consuming task that left me glued to my seat for who knows how long.
+I would dart dagger eyes at anyone who suggested I feed my little one whenever he’d fuss.
+As the only one who could breastfeed, I resented this time-consuming task that left me glued to my seat for who knows how long.

-But in hindsight, and later with my twins, I learned that babies cry mostly because of hunger*.
+But in hindsight, and later with my twins, I learned that babies cry mostly because of hunger.
 And if you’ve ever tried to fall asleep hungry, you know it’s not always a pleasant experience.
-Your newborn may be tired, but if he’s also hungry, he’ll remember his hunger even as he drifts off.
+Your newborn may be tired, but his hunger will make drifting off to sleep impossible.

 And if he continues to fight sleep after feeding, make sure he’s actually awake the whole time he’s supposed to be eating.
 Tickle, switch positions, and listen for a “swallowing” sound to know that he’s eating and not simply sucking to sleep.